SReichelt/slate2/doc/Notation.md

 ## Expression Identification

-The metamodel specifies where in a document _expressions_ may occur.
-The defining characteristic of an expression is that it may be a _variable_, which means that it references a specific parameter that is in scope at that location.
+In the expression identification layer, all previously unidentified data is interpreted as specified by the metamodel.
+For a given sequence of tokens, there are a few possibilities:
+* The metamodel can directly interpret the sequence, possibly yielding subsequences that must be interpreted further.
+* It can specify that the sequence is an _expression_ that may reference a local or global parameter that is in scope.
+* Alternatively or in addition, it can specify that the sequence may reference an object item of a specific object.
+* Alternatively, it can specify that the sequence may reference a parameter of a specific object item.
+* Finally, if an expression did not match any parameter, the metamodel can choose to interpret it directly again.
+(Two common examples are parentheses around the entire expression, and expressions containing dots, where the left-hand and right-hand sides of a dot must be interpreted individually.)

-Whether an expression references a particular parameter is determined by syntactically matching the expression against the notation expression of the parameter.
-If the parameter is additionally parameterized, _arguments_ for (some of) these additional parameters are obtained from the match result.
-While the exact format of each argument is specified by the metamodel, the argument of a parameterized parameter should generally be parameterized equivalently, taking substitutions of earlier arguments into account.
+Whether a sequence of tokens references a particular parameter or object item is determined by matching its tokens against the notation expression of the parameter/item.
+If the parameter/item is additionally parameterized, parameter references within the notation can be matched with almost arbitrary sequences of tokens, except that

-Arguments for parameters that do not appear in the notation expression are never specified explicitly.

-When there are multiple ways to match an expression against the notation expression of a parameter, _operator precedence_ and _associativity_ determine which match to use.
-Both are specified by the metamodel at the token level; they cannot be overridden by custom notations.
-If multiple matches are still possible after taking precedence into account, an error is reported.

-Object items are often referenced at locations where they are not directly in scope.
-There are two possibilities.
-* A reference can be prefixed by an expression followed by a dot.
-The metamodel defines how to evaluate that expression in order to determine the object in which to look for the item (or that the tokens following the dot are not a reference to an item).
-The evaluation may require parsing additional files, due to imports.
-* At certain locations, the metamodel can determine via a simplified type inference algorithm that the expected type is an object.
-In these cases, items of the object may be referenced without qualification.

-To enable object lookup, the expression identification layer must be evaluated in two passes.
-In the first pass, expressions are matched against global and local parameters as described above, as well as against special expression notations defined by the metamodel, but an expression that cannot be matched (for example because it contains a dot) is not an error.
-The metamodel specifies how object lookup is performed on the resulting syntax tree, in a second pass.
-All expressions must be identified as such in one of the two passes.

-As a consequence, the dot symbol can be regarded as binding more strongly than any other symbol, but only in cases where a notation expression with that symbol actually exists and is in scope.
-Parentheses on either side of the dot may be required to counteract this in certain cases.
-(Undesired matches may be reduced by taking into account that an expression cannot start or end with a dot.)
+* such sequences cannot contain top-level commas or semicolons, and
+* if multiple parameter references directly follow each other in the notation expression, all parameters except the first must be matched with exactly one token (which may be a group of tokens surrounded by parentheses).

+If there are multiple ways to match the tokens against one or more notation expressions, possible matches are first reduced according to two rules.
+* If the explicitly matched tokens of one match are a strict superset of the explicitly matched tokens of another match (where "tokens" refers to the specific items within the sequence), then the first match is always preferred over the second.
+* In cases where the explicitly matched tokens of two or more matches are the same, local parameters are always preferred over global parameters, and inner scopes are preferred over outer scopes.

+The metamodel then chooses a match among those that remain, or none, e.g. according to operator precedence and associativity rules.

+If the sequence of tokens is interpreted directly by the metamodel, but a subsequence is found to reference a parameter, then the interpretation of another subsequence may depend on the interpretation of the data of that parameter, including recursively (as long as the recursion does not involve the parameter being interpreted).

 ## AST Building